Iraqi Refugee Children, Photo UK Dept. for International Development 2014

 The crisis in the Middle East has resulted in refugee numbers not seen since World War II.
 Millions of Syrian families, in particular, have been forced to flee their homes.
 At the same time, the need in other parts of the world has not abated.
 UUCH has been active in sponsoring and settling, or helping settle, a number of families recently.

-Your donation to refugee efforts would help save a refugee family and bring them to safety in Nova Scotia.
+Your donation to refugee efforts will help save a refugee family and bring them to safety in Canada.
 Settlement costs for an average couple is $25,000, or up to $48,000 for a family of five.
 Donations are fully tax-receiptable (Registered Charity # 108160813RR0001):

-A donation of Cost you only* And pays for
+A donation of Costs you only* And pays for

 $20 $9.76 A family meal